Fire Safety Order '05

 British Agrochemical Standards Inspection Scheme

 Officers of the Essex County Fire and Rescue Service will inspect/audit premises registered with the British Agrochemical Inspection Scheme Limited (BASIS) under The Regulatory Reform (Fire Safety) Order 2005 in line with the current Risk Based Inspection Programme.
-BASIS will be informed of the outcome of any inspection/audit at premises designated High Risk within 4 weeks.
+BASIS will be informed of the outcome of any inspection/audit at premises designated High Risk within four weeks.